F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 How it works: Qualifying STEM master's and doctoral graduates recommended by their university president can receive F-2 status immediately upon graduation, without a job offer.
 This removes the standard post-graduation limbo period.

 Timeline to F-5: After 3 years on F-2 status, K-STAR track holders can apply for F-5 permanent residency.
-Compared to the standard 5 to 6 year path via E-7 and F-2-7, this is a meaningful shortcut.
+The comparison baseline is the typical post-graduation path (D-2 to D-10 to E-7 to F-2-7 to F-5-16), which runs roughly 5 to 6 years, not the bare 5-year F-5-1 minimum.
+Against that typical path, K-STAR is a meaningful shortcut.

 Sub-code note: Some secondary sources refer to the K-STAR F-5 sub-code as F-5-14, F-5-21, or other designations.
 No primary government source confirms a specific numeric sub-code.
 Refer to this pathway as "the K-STAR track" and confirm the administrative designation at HiKorea.